Ad-Rian815/Unza_journal_key_word_classification/README.md

 # 1. Business Understanding

 ## Problem Statement
 Currently, keywords associated with research articles in UNZA journals are not automatically organized or classified.
 This makes it difficult for researchers, students, and librarians to quickly identify relevant articles or track research trends.
 A manual process is time-consuming, inconsistent, and limits the usefulness of the institutional repository.
+Navigation of journals will be a piece of cake!

 ## Business Objectives
 The goal of this project is to build a system that can automatically classify keywords from articles into meaningful categories (e.g., *Agriculture, Medicine, Computer Science*).